-This Blueberry Banana Oatmeal is too good not to share!
+My favorite Blueberry Banana Oatmeal recipe is too good not to share!
 Made on the stovetop for the best texture.
-Gluten-free, vegan-friendly and no added sugars.
-Top with coconut butter for a little extra sweetness.
+Gluten free, vegan friendly and no added sugars.

 I don’t think it was until college when I finally decided to give oatmeal a fair go again.
 But even then it was still from the packet and I’m pretty sure the only flavors I enjoyed were brown sugar and banana… I was really picky for a long time.